Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open circuit in question between the instrument panel outlet air temperature sensor and the EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the circuit in question between the instrument cluster outlet air temperature sensor and the EATC module using the wiring diagrams.
+CHECK the system for proper operation.

-• Is voltage recorded for each of these measurements?
+• Is voltage recorded when each of these measurements is made?

 Yes

-LOCATE and REPAIR short to battery on the circuit in question between the instrument panel outlet air temperature sensor and the EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to battery in the circuit in question between the instrument cluster outlet air temperature sensor and the EATC module using the wiring diagrams.
+CHECK the system for proper operation.

 No